 1. Do not drink alcohol and coffee.
 Do not smoke.
-Cigarette, alcohol and coffee cause the blood vessels to lose elasticity and in turn affect blood circulation, resulting in dizziness.
+Cigarettes, alcohol, and coffee cause the blood vessels to lose elasticity and in turn affect blood circulation, resulting in dizziness.

-3. Take breaks during work and do not use computer for a prolonged time
+3. Take breaks during work and do not use the computer for a prolonged time

 5. Get plenty of sleep and avoid late nights